-(b) The fair value of another freehold property was measured in March 2015 based on the highest and best use method to reflect the actual market state and circumstances as of the end of the reporting year.
+(b) The fair value of another freehold property was measured in May 2017 based on the highest and best use method to reflect the actual market state and circumstances as of the end of the reporting year.
+The fair value did not differ materially from the carrying amount.
 The fair value was based on a valuation made by PA International Property Consultants Sdn Bhd, a firm of independent professional valuers on a systematic basis at least once in 2 to 5 years.
 The firm holds a recognised and relevant professional qualification with sufficient recent experience in the location and category of the investment property being valued.
 There has been no change to the valuation technique during the year.
 Management determined that the highest and best use of the asset is the current use and that it would provide maximum value to market participants principally through its use in combination with other assets.